 The SEED Institute works and collaborates with youth experts through training, courses, and game design workshops developed to mentor them as they work to dismantle systems of oppression.
 Youth experts design games that depict—and engage stakeholders in recognizing and experiencing—the inequities and injustices they have experienced.
 When youth synthesize their experiences into structured games that others can play, they invite others into their experiences, cultivating empathy and a safer space for conversations about systems change.

 Youth experts use game design techniques to build:

 Too many approaches to dismantling the cradle-to-prison pipeline rely on top-down directives and adult-driven policies and practices, while failing to seek input from the youth most impacted.
 Our program is innovative in its centering of the experiences, voices, wisdom, and knowledge of teens intimately familiar with the inner workings of the juvenile justice system.
-We provide opportunities to those most impacted by the cradle-to-prison pipeline, mentoring them to leverage their expertise to change the system.
+The SEED Institute provides opportunities to those most impacted by the harmful systems, mentoring them to leverage their expertise to change them.

 SEED Institute is a partnership between Ridley's SEED, LLC and iThrive Games Foundation, a 501(c)(3) nonprofit organization.
 Tax deductible donations can be made to iThrive Games Foundation to support SEED Institute here.